frederic-perez/AmE-dictionary/data/dictionary.md

 __Katy__ _Got to figure the Red Rifle extracts some revenge on the team he followed while growing up in Katy._
 __keel<sup>1</sup>__ _v_ :three::hammer: (keeled)
 __keel<sup>2</sup>__ _n_
 __keen__ _adj_ :nine::m: If you have a keen interest in something, you are really, really into it.
 Keen is an adjective that describes something that is intense, sharp, or focused.
-The adjective keen comes from the Old English word cene that translates to "bold and brave" and while the spelling is now really different, the sounds are similar.
-Variations of keen as being "bold" and "strong" show up in other languages like Old Norse, German, Dutch, but apparently only English has the meaning of "sharp" — relating to "an edge or blade."
+The adjective keen comes from the Old English word cene that translates to “bold and brave” and while the spelling is now really different, the sounds are similar.
+Variations of keen as being “bold” and “strong” show up in other languages like Old Norse, German, Dutch, but apparently only English has the meaning of “sharp” — relating to “an edge or blade.”
 Keen has a lot of close — and brutal — synonyms, such as caustic, cutting, piercing, and penetrating! _Keen interest._ _The native digital companies are keen on TV._ _We are keen walkers._
 __keep (one’s) cool__ _idiom_ To maintain control of one’s composure, temper, or nerve in a given situation.
 __keep (one’s) slate clean__ _idiom_ To maintain an impeccable record; to refrain from committing any mistakes or wrongdoings.
 __keep (one’s) socks on__ _idiom_ To remain patient and calm, especially when beginning to become angry or upset with impatience.
 Usually said as an imperative.